shahabfar/Persia.Net/README.md

 | `ToPersianWeekdayString` | Converts the date to a string in Persian as well as week day name.<br>برای مثال, یکشنبه ۱۴۰۲/۱۲/۲۰|
 | `ToLongPersianOrdinalWords` |Converts the date to a string in the Persian format with Year in digit and Day and Month in words as well as weekday name.<br>برای مثال, یکشنبه بیستم اسفند ۱۴۰۲|

-## Converting Persian Date to Gregorian DateTime
+## Converting Persian date to Gregorian DateTime
 In .NET, the `PersianDateTime` class provides straightforward methods for converting Persian dates to Gregorian dates or `DateTime`.
 Specifically, the `ToDateTime` and `ToDateOnly` methods can be utilized for this purpose.
 Both of these methods are available as static and instance methods within the `PersianDateTime` class.
 This allows for flexible usage depending on the specific requirements of your code.

 The `ToDateTime` method in the `PersianDateTime` class allows you to convert a Persian date to a Gregorian `DateTime`.
 This method is static and takes three parameters: `year`, `month`, and `day`.